Table of Contents

 Also, Felix Health is designed to provide a wide range of common medications, such as acne treatments, migraine medicines, and especially medication you might feel awkward walking into the pharmacy to pick up—like something for erectile dysfunction.

 Cerebral, meanwhile, is specifically for mental health.
 Besides the fact that Canadians can’t even access this American service and vice versa, Cerebral is fundamentally a different tool.
-Its primary goal is to provide you with accessible and affordable mental health treatment, which is often a combination of medication and therapy or counselling.
+Its primary goal is to provide you with accessible and affordable mental health treatment, which is often a combination of medication and therapy or counselling, while Felix Health offers a range of prescriptions.

 How Much is Cerebral?